Paqmind/starter/README.md

 Differences:
 * pure declarative configs, much more clear subjectively
-* react-hot-loader is dev default
+* React-Hot-Loader is dev default
 * Nodemon as dev server instance
 * different file/folder names and structure
-* LESS is kept, SASS / Stylus are removed, though can be easily added
+* LESS is kept, SASS / Stylus are removed
 * mentions of CoffeeScript are removed ;)
 * SourceMaps are enabled by default
 * a lot of minor changes across documentation etc.
 * ES6 syntax everywhere (including webpack configs)
 * all config options are commented and linked to corresp.
 Webpack documentation section
+* `build/public/` are merged into `public/`

 ---